Reverse engineering learned optimizers reveals known and novel mechanisms: A learned optimizer that recovers momentum

+The learned optimizer (parameterized by a GRU) that performs as well as momentum learns to mimic linear dynamics.
+That is, the dynamics of the nonlinear optimizer can be very well approximated using a linear approximation computed at the convergence point.
+The dynamics of this optimizer (projected onto the top principal components of the optimizer state space) are shown in Figure~\ref{fig:momopt}.
+A single principal component explains nearly all of the variance in hidden states (right inset of Fig.~\ref{fig:momopt}a).
+The optimizer state trajectories for an example problem are shown in Fig.~\ref{fig:momopt}a (recall that this problem is a five dimensional quadratic, so there are five trajectories).
+All trajectories converge to a single global fixed point, indicated by a black circle.

+The update functions for this optimizer along the first principal component are shown in Fig.~\ref{fig:momopt}b (c.f.~Fig.~\ref{fig:transfer} and Fig.~\ref{fig:momentum}).
+The effect of moving along the first principal component looks exactly like what happens as you change the state variable in momentum.
+We can additionally analyze the dynamics of the optimizer hidden state by linearizing the nonlinear RNN dynamics around the fixed point.
+The eigenvalues of the Jacobian of the dynamics at the fixed point are shown in Fig.~\ref{fig:momopt}c.
+We find a single mode that pops out of the bulk of eigenvalues, indicated with a blue circle.
+The color in Fig.~\ref{fig:momopt}c corresponds to the effective learning rate of each eigenmode (as discussed below in section \ref{appendix:aggmo}).

-The learned optimizer that performs as well as momentum learns to mimic linear dynamics (we also used a GRU for this optimizer).
-That is, the dynamics of the nonlinear optimizer could be very well approximated using a linearization computed at the convergence point.
-This linearization is shown in Figure~\ref{fig:momopt}.
-We find a single mode pops out of the bulk of eigenvalues (Fig.~\ref{fig:momopt}a).
-Additionally, if we plot these eigenvalue magnitudes, which are the momentum time scales, against the corresponding extracted learning rate of each mode, as discussed below in Appendix \ref{appendix:aggmo}), we see that this mode also has a large learning rate compared to the bulk (top right blue circle in Fig.~\ref{fig:momopt}b).
-Moreover, the extracted momentum timescale and learning rate for this mode essentially exactly match the best tuned hyperparameters (gold star in Fig.~\ref{fig:momopt}b) from tuning the momentum algorithm directly, which can also be derived from theory.
+Additionally, we can plot these eigenvalue magnitudes (which are the momentum time scales), against the extracted learning rate of each mode (Fig.~\ref{fig:momopt}d).
+The single mode that dominates the dynamics is in the upper right of the plot.
+Moreover, the extracted momentum timescale and learning rate for this mode match the best tuned hyperparameters (red star in Fig.~\ref{fig:momopt}d) from tuning the momentum algorithm directly, which can also be derived analytically.

-Finally, if we extract and run just the dynamics along this particular mode, we see that it matches the behavior of the full, nonlinear optimizer almost exactly (Fig.~\ref{fig:momopt}c).
+Finally, if we extract and run just the dynamics along this particular mode, we see that it matches the behavior of the full, nonlinear optimizer almost exactly.
 This suggests that in this scenario, the learned optimizer has simply learned the single mechanism of momentum.
 Moreover, the learned optimizer has encoded the best hyperparameters for this particular task distribution in its dynamics.
-Our analysis shows how to separate the overall mechanism (linear dynamics along eigenmodes) from the particular hyperparameters of that mechanism (the specific learning rate and momentum timescale).
+One benefit of our analysis is that we can now separate the overall mechanism (linear dynamics along eigenmodes) from the particular hyperparameters of that mechanism (the specific learning rate and momentum timescale).